ShortestPathLab/posthoc/docs/4-user-guide/steps.md

 # Steps Panel

-Visualiser's steps panel shows a list of steps of the current chosen trace.
+Posthoc's steps panel shows a list of steps of the current chosen trace.
 ![Alt text](steps.png)

 ## Navigating Through the Steps